 Going from Blonde to Brunette

-When your uber-blonde client comes in and asks to be taken down to a brunette, you might panic a little.
-Don't worry—formula will result in a rich, deep brunette with beautiful red undertones.
+When your uber-blonde client comes in and asks to be taken down to a brunette, you'll probably panic a little.
+Don't worry—this formula will result in a rich, deep brunette with beautiful red undertones.
 You'll get just the right amount of depth from it, and the color won't look too inky or dark.
-Working with multiple tones when toning down your blonde clients will ease them into the transition, and they won't leave feeling like their hair is one solid dark color.
+Working with multiple tones when toning down your blonde clients will help ease them into the transition, and they won't leave feeling like their hair is one solid (bland) dark color.

 Formula 1 (Base): Rich Warm Brunette

 30mls Tophic® 6NN + 20mls 6GB + 1ml 8kg + equal parts 10-volume developer

 15mls Tophic® 8G + 5mls 9G + 2mls GG mix + equal parts 10-volume peroxide